PTransIPs: Identification of phosphorylation sites enhanced by protein PLM embeddings: Materials and methods

 \subsection{Hyperparameter setting}

-The PTransIPs is implemented in PyTorch and Python.
-For the Transformer module, we set the number of multi-head attention layers = 6, and attention heads = 8.
-For the CNN module, we set input and output channels $\mathrm{c}_{in}=\mathrm{c}_{out} = 1280$, kernel size $p=5$, stride $p=1$ and $padding=2$.
-The model's optimization was achieved using the Adam optimization technique, setting the learning rate at 0.0001.
-By empirical evaluation, the training was set to run for a total of 100 epochs across all datasets.
-All computational experiments and results presented in this study were conducted on the environment follows: Python 3.9, GPU RTX $3090(24 \mathrm{~GB}) \times$ 1, CPU Intel® Xeon® Gold 6330 , RAM 80GB.
+The PTransIPs model is implemented in Python using PyTorch.
+For the Transformer module, the number of multi-head attention layers is set to 6, and the number of attention heads to 8.
+For the CNN module, the input and output channels are set to $\mathrm{c}_{in} = \mathrm{c}_{out} = 1280$, with a kernel size of $k=5$, stride of $p=1$, and padding of $2$.
+The model uses the Adam optimizer, with an initial learning rate of 0.00001, and is trained for 100 epochs.
+All computational experiments and results were conducted in the environment: Python 3.9, GPU RTX $3090(24 \mathrm{~GB}) \times 1$, CPU Intel® Xeon® Gold 6330, and 80GB RAM.